 By Jane Knight

-The Boutique Handbook’s resident spa expert and founder of Spavellous, Jane Knight, checked in to try a treatment by The Grove’s new spa product partner, Bamford.
+The Boutique Handbook’s resident spa expert and founder of Spavellous, Jane Knight, was one of the first to dip her toe in the new pool.

 FOOD AND DRINK

-Rooms start from £370 a night and include spa access
+Rooms start from £230, including breakfast and spa access

 Read next: New UK spas to book now